DATA-BACKED GUIDE · UPDATED JULY 2026

 Why is adder antivenom so expensive?

-It is a specialist biological product that is costly to make, buy and store, and it has a limited shelf life.
-Practices that stock it carry that expense, which is passed on when it is used, on top of the emergency care.
+It is a specialist biological product that is costly to make, buy and store, and it has a limited shelf life once opened.
+Practices that stock it carry that cost whether or not it gets used, and it is passed on when a dog needs it, on top of the emergency care around it.

 What if my vet does not have antivenom in stock?

-Not every practice keeps it.
-If your dog needs it, the vet may source it from a nearby clinic or supplier, which can take time.
-This is why calling ahead and choosing a well-equipped out-of-hours vet helps.
+Not every practice keeps it, particularly smaller or daytime-only clinics.
+If your dog needs it, the vet may have to source it from a nearby practice or supplier, which takes time your dog may not have to spare.
+Calling ahead and knowing which local out-of-hours provider stocks it can shorten that wait considerably.

 Can a dog survive an adder bite without antivenom?

-Many dogs do recover with supportive care alone, especially milder cases treated early.
-Antivenom is reserved for severe reactions where it improves the odds.
-Your vet weighs the benefit against the cost for your dog.
+Many dogs do recover with supportive care alone, especially in milder cases treated early.
+Antivenom is reserved for more severe reactions, where it clearly improves the odds.
+Your vet weighs the benefit against the cost and the risk for your dog specifically, rather than giving it as a matter of routine.